4th Grade Classroom Procedures

 Medical Conditions: Thank you for notifying us about allergies or any other significant health concerns for your child.
 Please provide the school office with any medicines needed for your child's condition.

-Morning Routine: Includes turning in business items and homework, organizing materials, doing AM work, morning prayer, and a poem.
+Morning Routine: Includes turning in business items and homework, organizing materials, doing AM work, morning prayer, Saint of the Day, and a poem.

 Report Card: Students will receive number grades (1-4).

 Textbooks: Books can travel home this year, so covers are needed at all times.

 Uniform: Students are expected to wear the complete uniform each day.
 Labeling clothes is helpful.
 Help your child wear appropriate shoes on Tuesday and Wednesday for Fitness/Health.
 Coats are a necessity during the cooler months.

 Volunteers: Check in at the front office first.
 Make sure you have an updated background check.
 Assistance with writing, math, or reading is always helpful during the AM hours.
 Please contact me if you are interested.

 MAP Growth Testing: Students are tested in the Fall and Spring.
 Dates for the testing window will be provided.